-When I would read comic books and see the hero and the villian fight, I swear on my Green Lantern figurines I would think “who is going to clean up this mess?”
+When I would read comic books and see the hero and the villain fight, I swear on my Green Lantern figurines I would think “who is going to clean up this mess?”

-Have I inadvertently released a catastophic poisoned dragon egg that spread acid all through a city square?
+Have I inadvertently released a catastrophic poisoned dragon egg that spread acid all through a city square?
 Yes, yes I did.
-And man, did it wreak some havoc.
+And man did it wreak some havoc.

 When the major battle is over and hopefully the heroes are still standing, there is an adventure hook that most people miss—cleaning up the mess you made.

-If buildings are torn down, the magistrate, city mayor or whoever is going to be some pissed because the town has to get fixed.
-Sure, there are some magic spells that can help rebuild, but those aren’t abudnant enough.
+If buildings are torn down, the magistrate, city mayor, or whoever is going to be pissed because the town has to get fixed.
+Sure, there are some magic spells that can help rebuild, but those aren’t abundant enough.

 Here are a couple of adventures you can use and I’ve put them by setting, but with a few tweaks, you can make anything work, just like a burrito.
 Let’s get started.

 Do you have ore for wood?
 (Fantasy)

 Now that you’ve burned down half the town (or the villain did, that pesky dragon), the town you have needs to lumber, so you’ll have to set out to the Great Forest (or just the forest nearby) and cut down trees.